-If you have questions about this information, take it with you when you visit your doctor.
+If you have questions about this information, print it out and take it with you when you visit your doctor.
 You may want to mark areas or make notes in the margins where you have questions.

 Many communities have celiac disease support groups that are local branches of national organizations.
 It can help to join such groups.
 Other members of the group can help teach you which foods are gluten-free, share recipes and meal ideas, and help you learn what foods to avoid.

 If you would like more information on celiac disease, the following resources are available:

 - What to Eat When You Have Cancer

 - When to Take More Pain Medication